vanyka/spline-lib-cpp/README.md

 - New spline types can be easily implemented by deriving the `Spline` interface.
 - templated implementation for using your already used Vector implementation.
 (An example implementation is provided in `example/vector2.h`)
 - Both using splines as a Functor for interpolating over or generating points with a given resolution is supported.
-- A transformation class to even distributed for any spline is provided by `EvenDistributedSpline` class.
+- A transformation class to even distributed for any spline is provided by `EvenDistributedSplineAdapter` class.

 ## Code examples
 ### Creating a Catmull-Rom spline